suwanly/IMMU/README.md

 # IMMU: IMage to MUsic
 ### DCS Silver prize!

 IMMU is an innovative project that transforms images into music, creating a unique auditory experience based on visual input.
+We developed IMMU at 2023, Augest.

 ## Features

-- **Image Analysis**: Utilizes advanced image processing techniques to extract key features from input images.
+- **Image Analysis(BLIP & GPT)**: Utilizes advanced image processing techniques to extract key features from input images.
-- **Music Generation**: Converts visual features into musical compositions, ensuring each image produces a distinct melody.
+- **Music Generation(Riffusion)**: Converts visual features into musical compositions, ensuring each image produces a distinct melody.
 - **Cross-Platform Support**: Developed using Flutter, allowing seamless operation on Android, iOS, web, and desktop platforms.

 ## Installation